fossas/fossa-cli/docs/contributing/telemetry.md

 - `full` - telemetry results are uploaded to the default or specified endpoint.

 When we do not have `ApiOpts` (e.g. API Key), we do not emit telemetry to an endpoint.

 ## Telemetry Sinks

 When the environment variable `FOSSA_TELEMETRY_DEBUG=1` or `--debug` flag is provided, the telemetry sink is set to file.
 This will generate the file `fossa.telemetry.json` in the current working directory.

-Otherwise, telemetry is sunk at provided endpoint i.e. `--endpoint` or `server:` in the config file.
-If no such endpoint is provided, the base endpoint (`app.fossa.com`) is used.
+Telemetry is sunk to the same server as the analysis.

+# TODO:Megh

+When `--output` is used,

 ## Interfaces and Examples